 Claude Code printed steps 1, 2, and 3 of a 5-step task.
 Then nothing.
-No error.
-No “I’m done.”
-Just a blinking cursor.
+No error, no “I’m done”, just the spinner still showing esc to interrupt or a blinking cursor.
 You wait 60 seconds, then a minute more.
-Still nothing.
-The work isn’t finished, the agent isn’t reporting why it stopped, and re-prompting gets it to step 4 — then stuck again at step 5.
+The work isn’t finished, the agent isn’t reporting why it stopped, and re-prompting only gets it to step 4 before it stalls again.

-A stuck-after-partial state has three distinct flavors with different fixes: out-of-context (agent silently truncated), tool hang (a Bash or Test call never returned), or silent abort (agent thinks it’s done despite incomplete work).
-Don’t fight the stuck session — diagnose which flavor, save state, restart from a fresh status doc.
+A stuck-after-partial state has three distinct flavors with different fixes: context compaction (the agent summarized its own history and lost the plan), tool hang (a Bash call like pnpm test never returned), or dropped stream (the response stopped reaching your terminal even though the backend kept running).
+Don’t fight the stuck session — diagnose the flavor, save state, resume from a fresh status doc.

 Common causes